lukefrogger/bc-react-starter/docs/translation-strings.md

 # How to use Translation Strings

-To make your site multi-lingual any hard coded copy should have translation strings enabled.
+To make your site multilingual any hard coded copy should have translation strings enabled.

 ## Add a string to i18n json file.